Red-Goose/iconmagick/README.md

 ## Compatibility

-`iconoclast` dependds on [ImageMagick](https://www.imagemagick.org/).
+`iconoclast` depends on [ImageMagick](https://www.imagemagick.org/).
 ImageMagick 6 is installed by default on many Linux distributions, as well as OSX.
 Some platforms are regularly tested (such as Ubuntu, via CircleCI).
 Other platforms *may* work but are not tested when I make a release, so your results may vary.

-The table below shows the current confirmed compatibility:
+The table below shows the confirmed compatibility:

 | Platform  | `iconoclast` | ImageMagick | Status |
 |-----------|------------|-------------|--------|